 How to Get Replacement Parts

-Replacement parts are available by contacting LiquidArt by phone, at 800-974-9586, by email, at firstname.lastname@example.org, or by writing to:
+Replacement parts are available by contacting LiquidArt by phone, at 800-974-9586 or by email at email@example.com.

 The pump is a magnetically driven centrifugal water pump.
 It has no seals to wear and contains no oil.
 All electrical components are encapsulated in epoxy.
 The energy used is approximately ½ that of regular driven pumps.
 The pre-filter is provided for use in situations where deposits in the water could clog or damage the pump.
 LiquidArt highly recommends using the pre-filter for all situations.